Skip to main content

 When to Visit Munich

 Munich is a year-round destination, but the best time to visit depends on the kind of trip you want.
-Some travelers come mainly for city walking and culture, while others focus on beer gardens, festivals, parks, Christmas atmosphere, or a quieter lower-season stay.
+Some travelers come mainly for architecture, markets, and museums, while others focus on beer gardens, park time, seasonal festivals, Christmas atmosphere, or a quieter lower-season stay.
 Each part of the year gives Munich a slightly different feel.

 April to June